fbpx

 I firmly believe in “KISS”.
 Not the band, but the principal.
 “Keep it Simple, Stupid.”

-It’s easy to get super technical and drown yourself in Fibonacci retracemnet-levels, trend-lines on the five-minute candles, and all kinds of technical nonsense.
+It’s easy to get super technical and drown yourself in Fibonacci retracement levels, trend lines on the five-minute candles, and all kinds of technical nonsense.

 In my experience, this only clouds your judgment.
 Leave this stuff to the day traders.
 They are the only ones who benefit from looking at these things, not us.